mahyarnajibi/SSH/README.md

 ### Evaluating a trained model
-The evaluation on the *WIDER* dataset is based on the official *WIDER* evaluation tool which requires *MATLAB*. you need to download the [validation images](https://drive.google.com/file/d/0B6eKvaijfFUDd3dIRmpvSk8tLUk/view?usp=sharing) and the [annotations](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/support/bbx_annotation/wider_face_split.zip) (if not downloaded for the training) from the
+The evaluation on the *WIDER* dataset is based on the official *WIDER* evaluation tool which requires *MATLAB*. you need to download the [validation images](https://drive.google.com/file/d/0B6eKvaijfFUDd3dIRmpvSk8tLUk/view?usp=sharing) and the [annotations](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/support/bbx_annotation/wider_face_split.zip) (if not downloaded for training) from the
 *WIDER* [dataset website](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/).
 These files should be copied into the ```data/datasets/wider``` directory as follows:
  ```
 data